Learning from Oblivion: Predicting Knowledge Overflowed Weights via Retrodiction of Forgetting: Method

 Once we obtain the sequence $[\Theta^S, \Theta^{S-1}, \dots, \Theta^0]$, our objective is to reverse this process.
 Specifically, we aim to predict weights $\Theta^{-1}$ that correspond to training on an ideal dataset $D^{-1}$, leveraging the successive fine-tuning trajectory as a basis.
-We define this process as \textit{Knowledge Overflowed Weight (KNOW) Prediction}, which estimates weights corresponding to training on a larger dataset, thereby capturing enhanced knowledge.
-We model this process via retrodiction of progressive forgetting as:
+We define this process as \textit{KNOW Prediction}, which estimates weights corresponding to training on a larger dataset, thereby capturing enhanced knowledge.
+We model this via retrodiction of progressive forgetting as:

-The predicted weights, denoted as $\hat{\Theta}^{-1} = Retrodiction([\Theta^0, \Theta^1, \Theta^2, \dots, \Theta^{S-1}])$, are referred to as \textit{Knowledge Overflowed Weights (KNOW)}.
+The predicted weights, denoted as $\hat{\Theta}^{-1} = Retrodiction([\Theta^0, \Theta^1, \Theta^2, \dots, \Theta^{S-1}])$, are referred to as \textit{KNOW}.
 Conceptually, this process is illustrated in Fig.~\ref{fig:schematic}.
 By reversing the intentional forgetting trajectory, KNOW prediction aims to recover weights that encode more knowledge than those trained solely on $D^0$.
-This aligns with our fundamental assumption: \textit{pretraining on a larger dataset leads to better generalization performance}.
+This aligns with our fundamental assumption: \textit{Pre-training on a larger dataset leads to better generalization performance}.